A positive period derivative in the quasi-periodic eruptions of ZTF19acnskyy: Discussion

 \section{Discussion}

-Given the ambiguity between a constant $\dot{P}\approx1.7\times10^{-2}$ d d$^{-1}$ or a long-term period oscillation over $11-27$ yr, as well as the variety of physical processes which may be relevant to period evolution in repeating nuclear transients \citep{Linial24a}, we consider several models for the observed period change.
+Given the formal degeneracy between a constant $\dot{P}\approx1.7\times10^{-2}$ d d$^{-1}$ and the leading-order Taylor expansion of a long-period oscillation over $11-27$ yr with the current $\sim 30$-epoch baseline, as well as the variety of physical processes which may be relevant to period evolution in repeating nuclear transients \citep{Linial24a}, we consider several models for the observed period change.
 In Sections~\ref{subsec:stable_mdot}-\ref{subsec:pericenter_kicks} we assume QPEs are powered by repeatedly stripping mass from a bound star near pericenter (akin to a repeating TDE, though not necessarily accretion-powered), which results in a steady increase of the orbital period as in models 1 \& 3.
 In Sections~\ref{subsec:gr_precession}-\ref{subsec:third_body} we assume there is no secular change to the orbital period, but that the apparent $\dot{P}$ is the result of geometric light travel-time delays induced by general relativistic precession or the effect of a third body, à la models 2 \& 4.
 Section~\ref{subsec:disk_instability} discusses the ability of disk instability models to describe the data.